Zoom Presentations Require More Rehearsals

 But, often what wins the pitch is the pitch.
 All of the prep work you did needs to be choreographed into a seamless story that the client can grasp, appreciate and, recognize that it is coming from a well oiled team.
 To do it best, everyone on the team needs to rehearse together.
 Everyone has to make time.

-If you don’t want to rehearse, or can’t do it, then don’t waste all of those hours and money.
+If you don’t want to rehearse, or can’t do it, then don’t waste all of those hours and money preparing the presentation.
 Your chances of winning just dropped.

 It seems crazy to put all of that time in schmoozing a prospect and investing in a proposal to waste it all because you couldn’t find time to rehearse.